Oral Health

 The main objective of orthodontic treatment is to move the teeth into a better position.
 As a result, most patients may feel uncomfortable at some point during treatment.

-However, with modern technologies and treatments, any sensitivity caused can be kept to a minimum.
+However, with modern technologies and treatments, any sensitivity caused can be minimized.

-If you have sensitive teeth, it is unlikely that Invisalign treatment will worsen them to a significant effect.
-For most patients, any discomfort occurs at the beginning of treatment and the first few days following switching to new aligners and then resolves.
+If you have sensitive teeth, it’s unlikely that Invisalign treatment will worsen them to a significant effect.
+For most people, any discomfort occurs at the beginning of treatment and the first few days following switching to new aligners and then resolves.

 6 Sources Cited